Port of Hamburg, Germany

 Section of the Floating Customs Barrier at the Port of Hamburg.
 GGA Image ID # 1426f3cb19

-The entire port, including both free and customs ports, is again divided into four zones for administrative purposes.
-Falling within these zones are numerous districts whose names are reminiscent of the time when the south bank and its adjacent islands were utilized for agriculture.
+The entire port, including free and customs ports, is again divided into four zones for administrative purposes.
+Within these zones are numerous districts whose names evoke the time when the south bank and its adjacent islands were utilized for agriculture.

-The total water area of the port is approximately 1,965 acres, of which the deep-water basins including the yacht harbor contain 1,250 âcres.
-The water frontage on these basins is approximately 30 miles, practically all of which is developed to accommodate ships.
+The total water area of the port is approximately 1,965 acres, of which the deep-water basins, including the yacht harbor, contain 1,250 âcres.
+The water frontage on these basins is approximately 30 miles, and practically all have been developed to accommodate ships.

 Ships in a Basin in Hamburg Harbor.